 Social Media Monitoring Critical to Executing Successful Campaigns and Justifying ROI

-The need to listen to their audiences, engage with their communities and report on their campaigns led Florida State University to partner with Meltwater and their social media marketing suite.
+The need to listen to their audiences, engage with their communities and report on their campaigns led Florida State University to partner with Meltwater.
 By using the Meltwater services, FSU was able to efficiently and comprehensively monitor, engage, and report on social media all from one place.

 “I was using about a dozen or more different tools to try and do what Meltwater does on its own in one.
 There’s only so much information you can glean from any one outlet that you end up having to use a dozen or more to do one simple report on how effective a campaign was, and with Meltwater we are able to do that much more effectively,” says Matt Roush.

 The importance of social media listening and reporting also played a big role in winning the support of the administration and justifying the investment they were making in social.